sbergwall/RobocopyPS/docs/Get-RoboItem.md

 Speed               : 0 B/s
 ExitCode            : 3
 Success             : True
-LastExitCodeMessage : [SUCCESS]Some files were copied.
+LastExitCodeMessage : Some files were copied.
 Additional files were present.
 No failure was encountered.
 ```

 Get the number and size of files and subdirectories on location "E:\Anno 1800"